cysouw/diathesis/text/c04_reflexive.md

 ### [ NALD | NALd ] Self-inflicting dative reflexive + accusative + location

-These are intransitive verbs [@Next a] that allow for a resultative construction [@Next b], see [@sec:prepositions-intransitive-location-as-result] and possessor raising to a dative [@Next c], see [@sec:prepositions-possessor-of-location-to-dative-experiencer-accusative], leading possibly to a dative reflexive *sich* pronoun [@Next d].
+These are intransitive verbs [@next a] that allow for a resultative construction [@next b], see [@sec:prepositions-intransitive-location-as-result] and possessor raising to a dative [@next c], see [@sec:prepositions-possessor-of-location-to-dative-experiencer-accusative], leading possibly to a dative reflexive *sich* pronoun [@next d].
 This construction appears to be regularly taking an *aus* prepositional phrase.

 :::ex
 a.
 Ich heule.